Tsunami waves, earthquakes and COVID-19: What if the worst ‘worst’ case scenario hits the Coast? - BC Local News

-Late Tuesday evening, March 24, a 7.5-magnitude earthquake struck Russia’s Kuril Islands prompting the U.S. Tsunami Warning System to issue a tsunami watch alert for Russia and Hawaii.
+“We also know there are a lot of people that would be on foot.
+We would open reception centres anyway to provide shelter for people coming on foot.”

-The Port Alberni Fire Department was swift to contact Emergency Management B.C. to determine if the Coast was at risk of tsunami waves.
-At 9:10 p.m., Emergency B.C. issued a statement confirming the earthquake was no threat to the B.C.
-Coast.
+By 9:10 p.m.
+Tuesday night Emergency Management B.C. posted on Twitter that the earthquake in Russia posed no threat to the B.C. coast, and there would be no tsunami watch.

-Russia’s tsunami scare made a lot of West Coasters wonder about what to do if a tsunami alert was indeed issued for the Coast.
+Russia’s tsunami scare was also on the minds of west coast residents in Ucluelet, Tofino and Bamfield, who wondered what to do if a tsunami alert had been issued for the Coast.

 Ucluelet’s fire chief and emergency services manager Rick Geddes and Tofino’s emergency services co-ordinator Keith Orchiston said the basic principles apply: go to high ground.

-The big twist, notes fire chief Geddes, is that we now have thrown into the picture is social distancing due to COVID-19 safety concerns.
+The big twist, notes fire chief Geddes, is that we now have thrown into the picture social or physical distancing due to COVID-19 safety concerns.

 “To address that, we would stress to people who are not in the inundation zone, that they should shelter in place.
 Those within the inundation zone would be advised to continue social distancing practices as best they can.
 This may mean evacuating, but then sheltering in place in your vehicles,” Geddes said.